 Mobile cranes can tip and cause an accident if they are being used on uneven ground and the operator moves the crane.
 Especially if a load is attached, the weight of the crane can make any ground condition more significant and dangerous than it appears.

 The unstable ground can also give way with the weight of heavy loads or the crane’s counterweight.
 This can cause a crane collapse.
 Workers beneath the crane can suffer severe injuries if the crane falls on them.
 The crane operator is likely to be seriously hurt, as well, after falling from such a height.

 Tower cranes that are assembled and disassembled on the job site also pose a threat to construction workers.
 At these stages of the construction project, workers are often climbing up and down the crane to bolt the crane parts into place.
 If a worker slips and is not adequately harnessed, they can fall off the crane.

 Failure of the boom or cable

 If the crane’s boom collapses or if its cables fail, the load can drop.
 In addition to the load, the boom or the cable itself can pose a danger to the workers and outriggers beneath the crane.
 If the load is heavy or if the hoist has pulled it high off the ground at the time of the failure, the injuries that these accidents produce can be fatal.

 Who can be held liable?

 There is a wide variety of people and parties who could be held liable for a crane accident injury.
 Which one is actually liable will depend on the specific details of the crane accident.
-Some common parties who are held liable include the:

 - construction company,